25 Sep How Zeek IDS can Help Security Capture Institutional Knowledge for Cyber Alert Enrichment and Better Network Traffic Analysis

 Exactly how to capture institutional knowledge and transfer it from person-to-person, is a key challenge for security leaders too.
 It’s especially important today because there is a cybersecurity talent shortage.
 Bricata has developed a technical solution – a module in its threat detection solution – to address this problem.

-The module was built using Bro IDS, which is an open source software framework for analyzing network traffic, and one of three key detection technologies embedded in the Bricata appliance.
-Since the module is open source, it will be presented and made available at BroCon 2018 – an annual gathering of the Bro IDS community.
+The module was built using the Zeek IDS (formerly known as Bro) which is an open source software framework for analyzing network traffic, and one of three key detection technologies embedded in the Bricata appliance.
+Since the module is open source, it was presented and made available at the annual Zeek conference (formerly BroCon 2018) – an annual gathering of the Zeek IDS community.

 The idea is to put a labeling capability at the fingertips of an analyst and within the network analysis tool, they are already using.
 This provides a concise way for analysts to share their knowledge about an environment.
 In other words, it’s using asset inventory as a means to capture knowledge about that IT environment and more importantly, the purpose of each device, box or host.